AEM707/SoMuchGitHubFun/README.md

 ## Funny Quotes of the day!

-🧠 "Artificial intelligence is no match for natural stupidity."
+Artificial intelligence is no match for natural stupidity